Born: February 24, 1955 in San Francisco, California

 Interesting Facts about Steve Jobs

-- He had four children including three sons and a daughter.
+He had four children including three daughters and a son.